nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 ### Neural Network performance variating training dataset size <a name="NeuralNetworkperformancevariatingtrainingdatasetsize"></a>

-Also in the neural network section was done a variation in the training dataset.
+Also in the neural network section was done a variation in the training dataset at step af 10% of the totality of the data given.
+For each step was implemented the computation and the conseguent plot of validation and training curve and the construction of the ROC curve.
+Concerning the latter ones is evident how it improves increasing the trainig data set.